flexflow/FlexFlow/INSTALL.md

 cd nccl
 make -j src.build NVCC_GENCODE="-gencode=arch=compute_XX,code=sm_XX"
 ```
-Replace XX with the compatability of your GPU devices (e.g., 70 for Volta GPUs and 60 for Pascal GPUs).
+Replace XX with the compatibility of your GPU devices (e.g., 70 for Volta GPUs and 60 for Pascal GPUs).

 But you could also install it via `apt` if your system supports it:
 ```